alankanne/AuthTiles/README.md

 ## Notes

-* This was my first React Native project — scoped, built, and shipped as a functional app to learn mobile development hands-on.
+* This was my first React Native project.
+It was scoped, built, and shipped as a functional app to learn mobile development hands-on.
 * Core features (QR scan, TOTP codes, draggable tiles) are working.
 Additional features such as dark mode, settings, and Face ID login are planned.
 And maybe eventually App Store publication.

 ---